Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 ![CreateAssetBundle4](images/CreateAssetBundle4.PNG)

-### Build Asset Bundle command in the context window
+### Call "Build Asset Bundle" command from the context window

 Once you know that all your prefabs have the correct asset bundle name:
 - Right click on one of the prefabs to get the context menu.